krakenunbound/Ad-Astra/STATUS.md

 ---

-**Built with**: Vanilla JavaScript, CSS3, HTML5, and passion for classic games!
+**Built with**: Vanilla JavaScript, CSS3, HTML5, and passion for space exploration!
-**Inspired by**: TradeWars 2002, Elite, and the golden age of BBS gaming
+**Inspired by**: Classic space trading games and the golden age of BBS gaming
-**Made for**: Players who remember when games were about gameplay, not graphics
+**Made for**: Players who love deep gameplay and strategic trading

 🚀 **Happy Trading, Commander!** 🚀